jorishr/notes-on-typescript/typescript.md

 ## Type checking
 ### Type annotation
 In the function below we expect the parameter person to be a string.
-If you call the function without a string paramater or with an arr or any other data type, TS will warn you.
+If you call the function without a string parameter or with an arr or any other data type, TS will warn you.
 ```js
 function greeter(person: string) {
     return "Hello, " + person;